Mal stared at the invitation while the crew, who had all come knocking on his suite all at once, waited.

 Alliance did.
 We had our weapons; if we were

-lucky we might have impact armor.
+lucky we had impact armor.
 But we only got that when we stripped dead Alliance soldiers.”

 It was a rare sight to see Robon Mishiwaka rendered speechless.
 Zoe was a gorgeous storm cloud, and he couldn’t hide his admiration.